-A fun fact – he also started a games website, which generated over £1m in revenue for partners like Amazon, Tesco and Littlewoods.
-This process taught him how to run a business and also helped developed his SEO and PPC marketing skills.
+A fun fact – he also started a games website, which generated over £1m in revenue for partners like Amazon, Tesco, and Littlewoods.
+This process taught him how to run a business and also helped develop his SEO and PPC marketing skills.

 When he’s not tapping out code, he enjoys coffee, craft beer, cooking, and most of all cycling – show him a hill and he’ll always want to suffer his way to the top.
 He’s also scuba dived all around the world and has amazingly curly hair.